Aging health dynamics cross a tipping point near age 75: Model selection leads to a (log-)linear model in both and

 Model selection using either the Bayesian Information Criterion or the test log-likelihood showed that the optimal model complexity was linear dependence of both $f$ and $t$, see Supplemental Figure~S4.
 This linear model is

 for damage rate $D$, repair rate $R$, and mortality (hazard) rate $h$.
-In Figure~\ref{fig:modelphenom} we show that the linear model (blue triangles) also visually fit the mean $f$ well, but the other statistics fit only the overall trends as compared to the ground truth (GT).
-The culprit for this misfit appears to be our independence assumption, since the $p=41$ attributes we used are strongly correlated \cite{Pridham2023-yj} and thus the effective number of independent attributes should be fewer than 41.
-Reducing the number of independent attributes to $p=15$ greatly improved the visual fit for the higher order statistics (purple diamonds, see Supplemental Figure~S9 for other $p$).
-Reducing $p$ did, however, depress the mean $f$ at higher ages since it increases the variance and hence the hazard at larger $f$.\cite{Pridham2024-kidney}
+In Figure~\ref{fig:modelphenom} we show that the linear model (blue triangles) also visually fit the mean $f$ well, but other statistics only fit the qualitative trends -- as compared to the ground truth (GT, red squares).
+The primary culprit for this quantitative misfit appears to be our independence assumption.
+The $p=41$ attributes we used are strongly correlated \cite{Pridham2023} and thus the effective number of independent attributes should be smaller than 41.
+Reducing the number of independent attributes to $p=15$ greatly improved the visual agreement of the higher order statistics (purple diamonds, see Supplemental Figure~S9 for other $p$).
+Reducing $p$ did, however, depress the mean $f$ at higher ages since it increases the variance and hence the hazard at larger $f$ \cite{Pridham2024-kidney}.

+We confirmed that linear damage, repair and hazard rates are consistent with the data using a non-parametric approach in Supplemental Section S11.